A deep dive into new insights about Grandstaff’s life

 Grandstaff Moves to Colorado

-After leaving Moab, and after a reported subsequent stint in Salida, Colorado, Grandstaff moved to Glenwood Springs, Colorado.
-There he married a woman named Rebecca (the marriage certificate has not been located, but she is listed as co-owner on multiple pieces of property), operated the Grandstaff Landing Saloon, prospected for gold while holding several mining claims, and owned a sulfurous hot spring.
+After leaving Moab, and after a subsequent stint in Salida, Colorado, Grandstaff moved to Glenwood Springs, Colorado.
+There he married a woman named Rebecca (the marriage certificate has not been located, but she is listed as co-owner on multiple pieces of property), operated the Grandstaff Landing Saloon, worked as a miner, and owned a sulfurous hot spring.
 He lived in a small cabin on Red Mountain on the outskirts of town.
 Land sales records and multiple newspaper articles chronicle his land dealings and affairs in and around Glenwood Springs.
 Rebecca likely died around 1895 (she ceases to appear on census records) after which Grandstaff lived alone.
 Though his Red Mountain cabin was remote and his lifestyle somewhat solitary, Grandstaff had a circle of friends and was civically engaged – even running for Constable in Leadville, Colorado in 1889.

 Glenwood Springs residents reportedly referred to Grandstaff as “Old Portugee,” a nickname that historians speculate may have indicated a mixed racial background: an identity corroborated by multiple census records that record his race as “mulatto” or even, in one instance, as white.